wisp-gg/whmcs/README.md

 ## WHMCS
-WHMCS Module for the [Pterodactyl Panel](https://github.com/pterodactyl/panel/).
+WHMCS Module for the [WISP Panel](https://wisp.gg/).

 ## Configuration support
-Please use the [Pterodactyl Discord](https://discord.gg/pterodactyl) for configuration related support instead of GitHub issues.
+Please use the [WISP Discord](https://wisp.gg/discord) for configuration related support instead of GitHub issues.

-## NOTE!
-This module requires the panel to be on version 0.7.3 and above, if you need one for lower than 0.7.x versions check out [death-droid's module](https://github.com/death-droid/Pterodactyl-WHMCS).

 ## Installation
 [Video Tutorial](https://www.youtube.com/watch?v=wURpRD9vfj4)

 1. Download/Git clone this repository.
-2. Move the ``pterodactyl/`` folder into ``<path to whmcs>/modules/servers/``.
+2. Move the ``wisp/`` folder into ``<path to whmcs>/modules/servers/``.
 3. Create API Credentials with these permissions: ![Image](https://owo.sh/fa1eee.png)
 4. In WHMCS navigate to Setup > Products/Services > Servers
-5. Create new server, fill the name with anything you want, hostname as the url to the panel either as an IP or domain.
-For example: ``123.123.123.123`` or ``my.pterodactyl.panel``
+5. Create new server, fill the name with anything you want, hostname as the url to the panel.
+For example: ``my-panel.panel.gg``
 6. Change Server Type to Pterodactyl, leave username empty, fill the password field with your generated API Key.
 7. Tick the "Secure" option if your panel is using SSL.
 8. Confirm that everything works by clicking the Test Connection button -> Save Changes.